 Gun control forces pessimistic about legislative session in Olympiaon January 15, 2013 @ 4:19 pm (Updated: 6:30 am - 1/16/13 )

-his proposals to reduce gun violence Wednesday, President Obama faces strong opposition in Congress.
+Even before he releases details of his proposals to reduce gun violence Wednesday, President Obama faces strong opposition in Congress.
 Passing gun control measures will be no easier in Olympia.

 There is no shortage of gun control ideas this session; most have been trotted out before.
 The Seattle City Council's legislative wish list has five proposals including a ban on assault weapons and large capacity ammunition magazines.
 City councilmember Tim Burgess says the council also favors universal background checks, which means closing what's known as the "gun show loophole."
 The city council is also looking for a sponsor for a bill to mandate microstamping.